 The lightest of all the mini motorized exercisers at 10lb, but not too light to interfere with stability, the wide stabilizing feet at the front and rear of the bike accompanied by non-slip rubber and a low profile design should keep this bike from toppling when in use.

-The built-in computer will show you all the stats of your workout, which is easily readable form the LCD display, and what’s also nice is, you will never have to bend down to adjust the settings, this impressive pedal bike can be controlled from the cable remote control.
-An extremely well priced capable machine!
+The built-in computer will show you all the stats of your workout, which is easily readable form the LCD, and what’s also nice is, you will never have to bend down to adjust the settings, this impressive pedal bike can be controlled from the cable remote control.
+An exceptionally well priced capable machine!

 Exerpeutic 7101 Active Cycle Mini Exercise Bike